-The DS&U was a 40-mile interurban railroad that connected Urbana, Springfield and Dayton 3 and opened on February 14, 1900.4 In 1906, the DS&U was merged into the Indiana, Columbus & Eastern Traction Company (IC&E).2 The IC&E was leased to the Ohio Electric Railway (OE) in 1907, which operated the line until the OE’s dissolution in 1921.3
+The DS&U, a 40-mile interurban railroad that connected Urbana, Springfield and Dayton, 3 opened on February 14, 1900.
+4 In 1906, the DS&U was merged into the Indiana, Columbus & Eastern Traction Company (IC&E), 2 which was leased to the Ohio Electric Railway (OE) in 1907.
+3